Starting up an OSCAR service

 · Will you apply for MSD Accreditation and why?
 (Remember that this is not a mandatory requirement, so there should be a clear rationale for going down this path.)

 · Who has relevant expertise in children’s services who can lead our start-up process?

 OSCARNZ is our sector information hub and the best place to tap into comprehensive information on setting up a service and relevant links about MSD Approval, OSCAR Fee Subsidy etc.

 To obtain MSD Accreditation you must have a policy document that meets all these standards.
 OSCAR-specific standards such as staffing ratios are outlined pages 18-21 of this document.

 Examples of the the policy samples OSCN has available to assist with preparing documentation for MSD Approval.

 This is a simple checklist of the key issues to consider for any programme start-up

-If you decide to start-up without obtaining MSD Approval, this FAQ outlines some minimum guidelines that you should still follow, based on legislation and duty of care requirements.
+If you decide to start up without obtaining MSD Accreditation, this FAQ outlines some minimum guidelines that you should still follow, based on legislation and duty of care requirements.